Aliases for MRPS18A Gene

 GeneCards Summary for MRPS18A Gene

 MRPS18A (Mitochondrial Ribosomal Protein S18A) is a Protein Coding gene.
-Among its related pathways are Organelle biogenesis and maintenance and Viral mRNA Translation.
+Among its related pathways are Organelle biogenesis and maintenance and Mitochondrial translation.
 GO annotations related to this gene include structural constituent of ribosome.